 Rehabilitating our Roads

-Over the last four years, the City of Milford and its state and federal partners have met large infrastructure challenges — including Airport Road, the Route 1 & 14 overpass and the 113 railroad crossing.
-Prioritizing the rehabilitation of city-owned roads, the City of Milford finalized a 5-year Capital Improvement Plan that will be used to meet growing transportation needs.
+As Mayor of Milford, 2014-2018, the City of Milford and its state and federal partners met large infrastructure challenges — including Airport Road, the Route 1 & 14 overpass and the 113 railroad crossing.
+Prioritizing the rehabilitation of city-owned roads, the City of Milford finalized a 5-year Capital Improvement Plan that has started to meet growing transportation needs.
 This strategy created a construction timetable for roadways based on their structural condition while taking political decisions out of the process.